lyteabovenyte/peTrain/README.md

     - [x] Replace simple cross-attention with **cross-modal transformers** like those in ViLBERT
     - [x] Use ViT for visual encoding to better capture object-level semantics.
     - [x] Use BERT, RoBERTa, or DistilBERT for language understanding.
 (DistilBERT is implemented but you can change config files based on your preferences
+    - [x] Integrating explicit depth fusion strategies to visual encoders, you can specify the fusion strategy in the config file for each specific encoder.

 ### Future: